Cut Your Bills News Energy Firms Criticised For High Bills Pledge Future Cuts 2908

 Mr Marchant also noticed that the two companies to have made cuts thus far in 2009 are both British-owned companies, which could be significant.

-chief executive Nick Horler said he was "very well aware that two of our largest competitors have set dates from which decreases will take place", according to the BBC.
-"We don't want to lose customers and therefore we are looking to move soon," he added.
-Npower
+Scottish Power chief executive Nick Horler said he was “very well aware that two of our largest competitors have set dates from which decreases will take place”, according to the BBC.
+“We don’t want to lose customers and therefore we are looking to move soon,” he added.

 Therefore, they said, energy companies are helping the UK consumer by not raising their prices in line with wholesale prices, as some other European firms have done, and are taking a hit to their profits.